-CCI Spoke with Eduardo Villarama, MD, Regional Medical Director at Golden Valley Health Centers, to learn about what steps they took upon inception to implement a successful MAT program.
+CCI Spoke with Eduardo Villarama, MD, Regional Medical Director at Golden Valley Health Centers, to learn about what steps they took upon inception to implement a successful medications for addiction treatment (MAT) program.

 You spoke about how important it was to get senior leadership on board in the early stages of your program development.
 Why was this important and what approach did you take?